My Friend Walter

 My Friend Walter is a children's fiction novel by Michael Morpurgo.
 It was first published in Great Britain by William Heinemann in 1988.
 The book was shortlisted for the 1989 Smarties Prize.

+Plot

-This book is based on a girl called Bess, when she goes to a family reunion, she meets a stranger who tells her to visit the Bloody Tower, in london.
-Bess sees Sir Walter Raleigh in London and Walter asked Bess if he could come and live on her estate.
-(But remember he is a ghost and ghosts get up to different types of mischiefs.)
+This book follows a girl called Bess who goes to a family reunion.
+She meets a stranger who tells her to visit the Bloody Tower, in London.
+Bess sees Sir Walter Raleigh in London and Walter asks Bess if he can come and live on her estate.

+Reviews

+In their review of the audiobook, the School Library Journal said the narrator Barbara Ewing "has a pleasant voice and her easy-to-understand British accent will expand the listening skills of youngsters".
+They also noted that the novel has a "fast-moving plot that contains touches of humor, and a smattering of history that should pique interest in Sir Walter Raleigh".

-Film
+Film adaption

-There was also a telefilm adaptation of My Friend Walter in 1992, starring Polly Grant as Bess Throckmorton and Ronald Pickup as Sir Walter Raleigh.
-Directed by Gavin Millar.
-It was shown in two parts between 24 April and 1 May 1992 as part of ITV's CITV strand.
-It also aired on PBS on 21 November 1993.